What Is Procurement Outsourcing?

 Taken together, this leads to measurable cost-cutting and tangible savings.
 While cost reduction is the largest substantiated reason, there are other benefits as well, such as being able to utilize in-house resources for core processes.

 Companies have a choice of outsourcing only their non-core spend and non-core processes, as they are less critical to the manufacture and production of final goods.
 This encompasses the following areas: Marketing, IT, Telecom, Logistics, Transportation, General & Professional Services, MRO, Travel, Packaging, etc.

-This indirect spend can equal 20%-40%, or more, of total revenues of a company.
+This indirect spend can equal 20 to 40 percent, or more, of total revenues of a company.
 However, it is quite often unsupported or under-supported by the procurement department, as developing in-house expertise can be challenging and costly.
-It is no surprise then that more and more companies are exploring ways to tap into category expertise of third-party providers like GEP.
+It is no surprise then that more and more companies are exploring ways to tap into the category expertise of third-party providers like GEP.

 What Activities Should Be Considered for Procurement Outsourcing?

 While procurement outsourcing has mostly been limited to the transactional purchase-to-pay process, firms can also hand over the complete category management of non-core spend areas to a third party.